-Means our assessment (acting reasonably) of your capacity to work in suitable work expressed in hours per week.
+Means your capacity to work in suitable work expressed in hours per week as determined by our assessment (acting reasonably).
 In performing this assessment, we'll take into consideration:

-- available medical evidence (including the opinion of your medical practitioner) and other relevant evidence related to your medical condition (including information provided by you); and - the extent to which you can perform all the important income producing duties of your regular occupation or any occupation, as applicable, without substantial risk of exacerbating your illness or injury.
+- available medical evidence (including the opinion of your medical practitioner) and other relevant evidence related to your medical condition (including information provided by you); and - the extent to which you can perform any or all of the important income producing duties, including at a reduced capacity, of your regular occupation or any occupation, as applicable, without substantial risk of exacerbating your injury or illness.